Sep9

 Warns against thinking we can avoid sin by setting up boarders and boundaries without dealing with the heart first.
 This is why if we’re struggling with pornography issues with content filters and accountability partners are not enough.
 This is why external solutions do not work without heart change.
 The reason we continue to struggle with certain sins, even though we may change the external circumstances, is because the problem is inside of us.
 The issue is a heart issue.
 This is also why fixing the externals is not what God is looking for.
 The external acts are not the problem but symptoms of a deeper issue.
 The problem comes from the heart.

-Teaches how the real purpose of ministry is to effect the heart, not the just the hands.
+The real purpose of ministry is to effect the heart, not the just the hands.
 As ministers of the gospel we aren’t just getting people baptised, were not trying to make immoral people moral people, were not trying to make dirty people clean people, or bad people good people.
 We are trying to make lost people Saved people, sinful people, righteous people.
 Were to go after the heart, because God is after the heart.

 Jesus is not talking about what is healthy and unhealthy for you.
 Or saying that cholesterol, trans fats, and junk foods aren’t bad for you or effect your body.